 \subsubsection{Asynchronous Denoising Schedulers}

 We propose to generate either both hand and object or only the hand given an object shape.
 To realize this, we need a certain degree of entanglement between the two modalities as we need them to cooperate to form a valid grasp.
-However, we still desire certain isolation so that we could supervise the model training with partially annotated data, for example only the 3D object shapes.
-In the usual fashion of organizing multi-modal latent codes in latent diffusion models, the latent codes of different modalities always have the same level of noise corruption as they share a single noise scheduler.
-However, we desire the two modalities can be denoised with respect to an arbitrary level of noise in the other modality.
+However, we still desire certain disentanglement so that we could supervise the training with partially annotated data, e.g., 3D object shape data.
+In the usual fashion of organizing multi-modal latent codes in latent diffusion models, the latent codes of different modalities always have the same scale of noise corruption as they share the noise scheduler.
+In contrast, we desire that the two modalities can be denoised with respect to an arbitrary level of noise in the other modality.
 Therefore, we propose to use asynchronous denoising schedulers for this purpose during training.
 Instead of using a single noise scheduler, we have two schedulers $t_H$ and $t_O$ to control the noise patterns in the hand latent code and the object latent code respectively.
 Following \Cref{eq:diffuse} we derive the corrupted latent codes as

 with the same time step range $t_O, t_H \in [1,T]$.
-This design enables the diffusion to deals with the noise in each modality separately.
+This design allows the diffusion to deal with the noise in each modality separately.
 During training, it allows using object-only data to supervise the object part only.
 During sampling, it allows the model to generate only the hand given an object shape as the condition.
-Similar to~\citet{bao2023unidiffuser}, we will learn the joint distribution for hand-object pairs and the marginal distribution for the hand at the same time in an end-to-end fashion by manipulating the time schedulers.
+Similar to~\cite{bao2023unidiffuser}, we will learn the joint distribution for hand-object pairs and the marginal distribution for the hand at the same time in an end-to-end fashion by manipulating the time schedulers.